SoftTalents/PetDog_NFT_Marketplace/README.md

-# Chocobo NFT Marketplace end to end example
+# PetDog NFT Marketplace end to end example

 This code is built on [alchemy](https://alchemy.com) and [pinata](https://www.pinata.cloud).